Authentic Zen

 Zen obviously evolved and adapted to the needs of the Western society over the years.

-However, we believe that understanding the background history and philosophy of Zen would help people to experience Zen more deeply in a meaningful way.
+Whilst Zen practices even when not in the traditional form may still offer many benefits, understanding the background history and philosophy of Zen would help people to experience Zen more deeply in a meaningful way.
 This will enable people to tap into the true potential of power of Zen.

 Here at the Recipe for Zen, we want to reunite Zen with its roots and share its wisdom with the world!